MickhailP/MickhailP/README.md

 # Hi there, I'm Mikhail 👋🏼

 ### 👨🏼‍💻  I'm a self-taught iOS-Developer, dad, hockey player and snowboarder.
-I'm in searching a new career opportunity.
+I'm searching a new career opportunity.
-I look forward to apply all my knowlege and expertise to solve business problems by developing new features and make your app better!
+I look forward to apply all my knowledge and expertise to solve business problems by developing new features and make your app better!

-iOS development is my favorite hobbie.
+iOS development is my favorite hobby.

 ## You can find my CV here: -> [M.Perevozchikov.pdf](https://github.com/MickhailP/MickhailP/files/10312977/M.Perevozchikov.pdf)